Despite gender treatment fracas, lawmakers pass bills doling out more than $1 billion

 OKLAHOMA CITY — Lawmakers delved into bigotry, genital mutilation and parental choice in passing a bill that would prevent University of Oklahoma medical facilities from providing transition services to transgender children.

-Senate Bill 3xx passed both chambers with an emergency, but only after lengthy debate and dozens of questions.
+Senate Bill 3xx passed both chambers with an emergency clause, but only after lengthy debate and dozens of questions.
 Democrats and right-wing Republicans joined forces against the measure, but for quite different reasons.
 The bill passed 31-13 in the Senate and 67-24 in the House.

 Democrats said the bill goes too far in limiting gender reassignment treatment, while some Republicans wanted it go further.
 In the House, a few members demanded an attorney general's investigation before any money went to OU Health.